hieudoan238/nvim/README.md

 # About
 - Simple nvim config to ready-to-use
-- Intended uses: flexing (nvim users are chads), taking note with latex, navigating/coding/giting all in one
+- Intended uses: taking note with latex, navigating/coding/giting all in one

-- To be added: sql query (mysql, postgresql) without leaving nvim, more and more snippets, nvim dashboard (maybe)!!
+# Package manager
+- Packer

+# Prerequisites
+- gcc
+- node >= 14.0
+- python >= 3.6